Trump says he will call Putin, then Zelenskyy, on Monday to push for Ukraine ceasefire

-Trump said that the call with Putin will be about stopping the “bloodbath” in Ukraine.
+Trump said the call with Putin will be about stopping the “bloodbath” in Ukraine.

 “Hopefully it will be a productive day, a ceasefire will take place, and this very violent war, a war that should have never happened, will end,” Trump wrote Saturday in a post on his social networking site Truth Social.